1 (709) 722-3123

 Today we depart Gros Morne and take the dramatic Viking Trail highway north to St. Barbe and the Labrador ferry.
 Enroute we visit The Arches, where the ocean has carved dramatic tunnels in the limestone rocks.
 The ferry ride may require an early rise but it is a holiday highlight with whales, seals, icebergs, puffins, and pelagic seabirds all commonly seen (100 per cent average so far).
 This is a local service and the schedule can be influenced by weather and other factors, but based on our previous years of experience, it is likely we will have a relaxing and memorable drive with time to watch for wildlife and to enjoy the mountains.
 We always spend some time outside during the 90-minute ferry ride to view the marine wildlife and to enjoy the scenery.
 This voyage is often included among listings of the planet’s best pelagic seabird watching trips but you don’t need to be a birder to enjoy the sights.
 This evening we have the option of sampling the delicious flavors of Labrador’s berries and seafood.

 Today we visit Red Bay — the 16th century’s whaling capital of the world.
 Less than 50 years after Columbus, this little-known part of North America had a population of over 1500 European people whereas areas like Boston and New York were still wilderness.
-We visit the interpretation centre, and weather permitting, we catch a boat ride to the actual dig site where we explore the trails walked by the Basques almost five centuries ago.
+We visit the interpretation centre, and nature permitting, we catch a boat ride to the actual dig site where we explore the trails walked by the Basques almost five centuries ago.
+In 2013 this area became Canada’s newest UNESCO World Heritage Site.
 The new world’s first written documents originated here with ships’ manifests, whalers’ wills, and other poignant remembrances of this past era being recorded and preserved.
-Our local leader is delighted to share this history and sense of place with you.
+We also learn the lessons taught by the huge gatherings of northern whales that once called these productive waters home.
+Our local leader is delighted to share this history and special sense of place with you.
 We also visit Canada’s second tallest lighthouse at Point Amour.
 Another highlight is the oldest burial mound in North America — older than the pyramids.
-The entire Labrador Straits area is rich in birds of prey, wild flowers, and fossils.
+The entire Labrador Straits area is rich in birds of prey, wild flowers, ancient reefs, and fossils.
 Everyone with a camera will want to try to capture the sweeping seascapes and the dramatic colours the sea itself takes on in this wild place.
 Our leader will show you the coastal sites where the land-based whale and seal watching is amazing

 Today we travel to Blanc Sablon, Quebec and take the Labrador ferry back to Newfoundland.
 Along the way we get our last look at Labrador’s whales, seabirds, lighthouses, and seals.
 Once we arrive in St. Barbe, Newfoundland we travel to L’Anse aux Meadows to visit the only authenticated Viking site in North America.
 From here we can look out at Belle Isle which is the northern extreme of the Appalachians in North America.
 The ground where you stand (and where the Vikings stood 10 centuries ago) is the most northerly portion of Appalachia, the backbone of this continent.
 Now we relive the early Middle Ages as Parks Canada with its historic enactors and recreated boats and buildings bring the story of the Norse in the New World to life.
 The staff of Wildland Tours works with Parks Canada to share the story of the families, researchers, and modern explorers who contributed to both the discovery of this site and to humanity’s knowledge of this long forgotten epic.
 Tonight we sometimes rejoin the historic enactors for a Viking feast in a great sod-covered hall overlooking the headland frequented by Lief Ericson over 10 centuries ago.
 We can also consider a boat trip to look at dolphins, whales, and wildlife off the dramatic coastline.
 In June and July we often see icebergs in this area too.